Martin Karplus: Early life

 Martin Karplus was born on March 15, 1930, in Vienna, Austria.
 He was a child when his family fled from the Nazi-occupation in Austria a few days after the Anschluss in March 1938, spending several months in Zürich, Switzerland and La Baule, France before immigrating to the United States.
 Prior to their immigration to the United States, the family was known for being "an intellectual and successful secular Jewish family" in Vienna.
 His grandfather, Johann Paul Karplus (1866–1936) was a highly acclaimed professor of psychiatry at the University of Vienna.
 His great-aunt, Eugenie Goldstern, was an ethnologist who was killed during the Holocaust.
 He was the nephew, by marriage, of the sociologist, philosopher and musicologist Theodor W. Adorno and grandnephew of the physicist Robert von Lieben.
 His brother, Robert Karplus, was an internationally recognized physicist and educator at University of California, Berkeley.
 Continuing with the academic family theme, his nephew, Andrew Karplus, is a biochemistry and biophysics professor at Oregon State University.

 Education

-After earning an AB degree in Chemistry and Physics from Harvard College in 1951, Karplus pursued graduate studies at the California Institute of Technology.
+After earning a BA degree in Chemistry and Physics from Harvard College in 1951, Karplus pursued graduate studies at the California Institute of Technology.
 He completed his PhD in 1953 under Nobel laureate Linus Pauling.
 According to Pauling, Karplus "was [his] most brilliant student."
 He was an NSF Postdoctoral Fellow at the University of Oxford (1953–55) where he worked with Charles Coulson.